Kerbal Space Program: Expansions

-Breaking Ground, released May 2019, adds robotic parts, which can be used to build helicopters, propeller airplanes, suspension systems, and robots.
+Breaking Ground, released in May 2019, adds robotic parts, which can be used to build helicopters, propeller airplanes, suspension systems, and robots.
 The parts include pistons, hinges and rotors.
-New suits were added as well.
-A major addition are surface features and science.
+A new retro-futuristic spacesuit was added as well.
+A major addition are surface features and new science experiments.
 The player can find certain rocks on surfaces of planets and analyze them using robotic arms.
 Science experiments such as active seismometers and weather stations can be deployed by the Kerbals and can be used to gather extra science points in science and career mode.

 Development

 Pre-development

 Director Felipe Falanghe was hired by Squad in April 2010.
 At the time, the company did not develop software.
 According to Falanghe, the name "Kerbal" came from the names he gave small tin figurines he installed in modified fireworks as a teenager.
 In October 2010, development on Kerbal Space Program was authorized by co-founder Adrian Goya but deferred until Falanghe had completed his projects.
 Kerbal Space Program was first compiled on 17 January 2011.
 The game's first public release, version 0.7.3, was on 24 June 2011.
 The game entered beta on 15 December 2014, with version 0.90, and was released out of beta on 27 April 2015.